Phil Hammond: Writing

-He was one of those who broke the Bristol heart scandal in 1992 and was later called to give evidence at the subsequent enquiry.
+Hammond was one of those who broke the story about the Bristol heart scandal in 1992 and was later called to give evidence at the subsequent enquiry.

 In 2009, Hammond broke allegations about pathology misdiagnosis in Bristol, the subject of an independent inquiry chaired by Jane Mishcon.
-He also campaigned for an inquiry into the sacking of Cornwall chief executive John Watkinson.
+He also campaigned for an inquiry into the sacking of Cornwall Council chief executive John Watkinson.
 His Private Eye columns are available on his website.

 In July 2011, Hammond co-authored a Private Eye special investigation with Andrew Bousfield called Shoot the Messenger, exposing the shocking treatment of NHS whistleblowers and how large sums of public money are used to silence them and cover up their concerns.
 It triggered an early day motion in Parliament by Peter Bottomley, MP.
 Hammond and Bousfield also launched a website dedicated to NHS staff, patients and relatives who have highlighted concerns about safety in the NHS.
 They were involved in referring Barbara Hakin to the General Medical Council.